-If you have a restaurant that has so far survived 2020, then in addition to your own hard work and your team’s grit, you probably have to thank one or several food delivery companies that have helped you to deliver your amazing food to many a hungry mouth.
+If you have a restaurant that has so far survived 2020, then in addition to your own hard work and your team’s grit, you probably have to thank someone who suggested to make a food delivery app or other food delivery companies that have helped you to deliver your amazing food to many a hungry mouth.

 However, as with everything in this world – the food chain doesn’t stop with the food delivery companies.
 Food delivery companies in their turn rely on companies like Splento to deliver great photos, because without great photos – very few of us would ever buy the delicious food that food delivery companies magically deliver to us every day, rain or shine.